 The Fair Debt Collection Practices Act (FDCPA) (15 U.S.C. § 1692 and following) is a federal law that governs debt collectors' activities and behaviors when collecting consumer debts.
 For the most part, its restrictions don't apply to the collection of business debts, nor to creditors collecting their own debts.

 The FDCPA limits how, when, and where bill collectors can contact debtors.
 Many of the rules apply to a debtor's workplace.

 The FDCPA prohibits debt collectors from contacting debtors at inconvenient or unusual places.
+(15 U.S. Code § 1692c).
 Some workplaces, by their nature, are inconvenient places for debtors to take collection calls.
 Examples might include schools (if the debtor is a teacher), hospitals, funeral homes, and restaurants.

 If it's inconvenient for you to take calls at your job site, let the collector know.

-Because the law prohibits "communications," these restrictions apply to other forms of workplace communications, such as email, faxes, and texts.
+Because the law prohibits "communications," these restrictions apply to other forms of workplace communications, such as email and texts.

-Despite these restrictions, the debt collector can contact you at work if (1) you give your consent, or (2) there is a court order allowing such communications.
+Despite these restrictions, the debt collector can contact you at work if (1) you give your consent, or (2) a court order allows such communications.